engineerbaz/BAZ-learns/Cloud_Architect/05_Storage_HuaweiCloud.md

 **Data Rebuild**
 If a physical server or disk is faulty, storage system Automatically Rebuild data.

+-- Shared EVS can be attached with 16 Servers in same AZ.

 --
 #### Workig on EVS